alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-1.md

   alt="Diagram showing AWS components: hosted zone, A records, CloudFront distributions, SSL certificate, and S3 buckets">

-Sidenote: I created the preceding diagram using [mermaid](https://mermaidjs.github.io/).
-Here is the code:
+Sidenote: I created the preceding diagram using [mermaid](https://mermaidjs.github.io/), which is pretty cool.
+This is the code behind the graph:

 ```
 graph TD